 Food & Farming Program

-The Food & Farming program supports new farmers, connects eaters and food buyers to local farms and fishers and is a resource for building a sustainable local food economy.
+The Food & Farming program supports new farmers, connects eaters and food buyers to local farms and fishers and is a resource for building a vibrant local food economy.

 Resources for eating locally

-- Find Local Foods A resource list to get more local foods on your plate.
+- Find Local Foods A handy list of resources to make eating local fun & delicious

-- September Eat Local Month A flavorful and festive celebration of local food.
+September Eat Local Month A flavorful and festivecelebration of local food & farms

-- Whatcom County Farm Tour Free and family friendly self-guided farm tour, always set the second Saturday in September.
+- Whatcom County Farm Tour Free & self-guided farm tour, always the second Saturday in September

 Creating strong business relationships

-- Farm to Table Trade Meeting and Farm Tours We co-host the annual NW Washington Farm to Table Trade Meeting as well as Chef/buyer farm tours, farm walks and workshops throughout the year.
+- Chef Farm Tours Chef/buyer farm tours, farm walks and workshops throughout the year.

-- Workplace CSAs We provide businesses with resources to set up weekly CSA deliveries to their workplace throughout the year
+- Farm Fresh Workplaces We connect businesses with farmers and resources to set up weekly farm deliveries (CSAs) to their workplace

 Growing a sustainable, thriving food system

-- Food to Bank On A beginning farmer business training project, connecting new farms with markets and mentorship.
+- Food to Bank On A beginning farmer business training project, connecting new farms with markets, farmer mentors, and fresh food deliveries to local food banks & shelters

-- Collaboration We work with the partners in the farming & food community by hosting group efforts to facilitate meetings, events and projects.
+- Collaboration We work with the partners in the farming & food community by hosting group efforts, facilitating meetings, events and projects.

 - Read about local farms, local food business, and related food system issues or trends in the media to keep everyone in the local food loop!